Atlanta Fulton County Lawrenceville Decatur Marietta Prices Contact Us

 Hi, My cousin caught a racoon that was trying to nest under her deck.
 She is trying to find a humane way to get rid of it.
 She was told that if she was caught letting go she can face a fine of $1500.
 Any suggestions would be most helpful.
 Thank you ever so much, Vicki

 Hello, Yesterday I went to Marietta GA for the first time in my life.
 Although the place is lovely, I was heart broken to see all the homeless raccoons and starving deer.
 I even saw deer eating sauerkraut from a garbage can that had been knocked over, and a raccoon eating a frosted donut… (Everyone knows that deer don’t typically eat sauerkraut and raccoons don’t typically eat frosted donuts)… I’m not a professional in the field, but I didn’t see too many deer friendly vegetation growing either… I do not know if you are the correct person to reach out to regarding this matter, but I think that Marietta GA should do something about this.
 The raccoon and deer population was greater than the human population yesterday. raccoons and deer everywhere one looked!
 Considering the cost of real-estate, I think it would be a very good idea to incorporate some kind of animal control for Marietta GA.
 This animal control would be beneficial to both the people whose heart’s ache for these poor starving animals, as well as the people who do not want rabies-infested raccoons crawling all around their very expensive property.
 I don’t know much about Marietta GA; perhaps something regarding this issue is already in the works… But I really hope that something significant happens to help these animals, especially with the cold months on the way.
-Thank you, Elizabeth
+Thank you for your Atlanta raccoon removal services.
+Elizabeth